cryingcoralclouds/Distributed-Systems-Chord-DNS/chord/README.md

 - **Stabilization Test**: Ensures that nodes update their successors and predecessors correctly over time.
 - **Put and Get Operations Test**: Simulates storing and retrieving DNS records, demonstrating how users would input domain names and their corresponding IP addresses.
 - **DHT Test**: Prints the distributed hash tables for each node.
-- **interactiveDNSTest**: Simulate Client Interaction for DNS lookups
+- **interactiveDNS**: Simulate Client Interaction for DNS lookups

 ## Node Joining Process
 When a node starts, it initializes itself and attempts to join the Chord ring.
 The first node creates a new ring, while subsequent nodes join through an introducer node.
 Each node is assigned a unique address based on the port it runs on, allowing it to act as both a server and a client for handling HTTP requests.

 ## DNS Resolution
 The `testPutAndGet` function simulates how users would input domain names and their corresponding IP addresses.
 The DNS queries are resolved using the Chord lookup mechanism, which finds the responsible node for a given domain.
-The `interactiveDNSTest` function interacts with the client who will store these key-value pairs in the Chord ring, allowing for efficient retrieval.
+The `interactiveDNS` function interacts with the client who will store these key-value pairs in the Chord ring, allowing for efficient retrieval.
 The DNS queries are resolved using the Chord lookup mechanism, which finds the responsible node for a given domain.

 ## Future Work
 Currently, the DNS application (`dns_app`) is not interacting with the Chord ring properly.
 Future enhancements will focus on: